ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 >     variables:
 >       pr:  # first variable is precipitation
 >         preprocessor: prep_regrid
->         mip: Amon
->         grid: gn  # can change for variables from the same model
->         start_year: 1970
->         end_year: 2000 # start and end years for a 30 year period,
->                        # we assume this is common and exists for all
->                        # model and obs data
 >         additional_datasets:
 >           - {dataset: GPCP-SG, project: obs4mips, level: L3,
 >              version: v2.2, tier: 1}  # dataset specific to this variable
 >       tas:  # second variable is surface temperature
 >         preprocessor: prep_regrid
->         mip: Amon
->         grid: gn  # can change for variables from the same model
->         start_year: 1970  # some 30 year period
->         end_year: 2000
->         additional_datasets:
->           - {dataset: HadCRUT4, project: OBS, type: ground,
->              version: 1, tier: 2}  # dataset specific to the temperature variable
 >     scripts: null
 > ```
 >